bditcheva/bd_multi_form/README.md

 bd_multi_form
 =============

-Simple drupal custom module that illustrates a multi-step form.
-Used this tutorial: http://www.webomelette.com/ctools-object-cache-multi-step-form
+Simple drupal custom module that illustrates building multi-step form.

+I used the code from the following tutorial to build my example: http://www.webomelette.com/ctools-object-cache-multi-step-form